SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 This will return the chart object we created using GoogleCharts.
 In IRuby notebook, you will see this:

-{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlecharts_line1.png?raw=true 'Baisc line chart using GoogleCharts' 'Baisc line chart using GoogleCharts' %}
+{% img https://github.com/Shekharrajak/gsoc_2017_blog/blob/master/img/googlecharts_line1.png?raw=true 'Basic line chart using GoogleCharts' 'Basic line chart using GoogleCharts' %}

 You can find the IRuby notebook example in [this link](http://nbviewer.jupyter.org/github/shekharrajak/daru-view/blob/master/spec/dummy_iruby/Google%20Chart%20%7C%20%20Line%20Chart.ipynb).